radareorg/radare.org/gsoc/2019/ideas.md

 The student will learn various things about debuggers, linkers, loaders on multiple environments and architectures.
 This task is a very good experience to get more knowledge in such domain.
 The student will also learn the basics of designing a User Interface.

 ### Benefits for the project
-Cutter's benefits are huge, because having a stable open source debugger that is easy to script is very demanded by the community.
+Cutter's benefits are huge, because having a stable open source debugger that is easy to script is demanded by the community.

 ### Mentors
 - xarkes